Calibrating Local Volatility Models with Stochastic Drift and Diffusion: Local Volatility Model with Stochastic Rates (LV2SR)

 \FloatBarrier

-{Next, the market implied volatility and the implied volatility recovered from the Monte-Carlo repriced options, by inverting the option price to evaluate Black-Scholes implied volatility, are compared in Figure \ref{LV2SR_maturity_repricing2} at maturity T=9.95.
-Additionally the implied volatility recovered from MC prices with $\pm 2$ MC errors is presented.
-It can be seen that recovered implied volatility is in good agreement with market implied volatility and the latter is found to be well within the $\pm 2$ MC error bounds. }
+Next, the market implied volatility and the implied volatility recovered from the Monte Carlo repriced options, by inverting the option price to evaluate Black-Scholes implied volatility, are compared in Figure \ref{LV2SR_maturity_repricing2} at maturity T=9.95.
+Additionally the implied volatility recovered from MC prices of out-of-the-money call and put options with $\pm 2$ MC errors is presented.

+It can be seen that recovered implied volatility is in good agreement with market implied volatility and the latter is found to be well within the $\pm 2$ MC error bounds.

 \FloatBarrier